 "Safety goggles need to be provided for each student."

 Identify hazards - Be aware of what each chemical is and its effects when it comes in contact with body parts such as eyes.
 Provide special storage and instruction for materials that may be hazardous.
-Clearly label each ingredient and make sure students are able to identify chemicals on sight.
-If a chemical does come into contact with a student's eyes, there shouldn't be any guesswork about what it was and what to do next.
+Clearly label each ingredient and make sure students can identify chemicals on sight.
+If a chemical does come into contact with a student's eyes, there shouldn't be any guesswork about what it is and what to do next.

 Provide equipment - Safety goggles need to be provided for each student.
 The American Chemical Society states safety glasses do not provide enough protection from possible chemical spills.
 Goggles must be worn throughout the duration of the laboratory experiences, from the very initial stages of set up until all the equipment is cleaned and put away.

 Maintain your protective goggles.
 Make sure there are no cracks or damage to the surface.
 Make sure the goggles are clean.
 Students should be able to see clearly to prevent errors.
 In the event of a mistake, a chemical eyewash station or eyewash solution should be available.